Claim

 5. Keep a record of your additional living expenses.
 If your home becomes uninhabitable and you must arrange other accommodations, keep a record of your lodging, food, and other expenses.
 Most home insurance policies will reimburse you for your living expenses until your home is repaired or replaced.

-6. Complete claims forms.
-After you notify your insurer of the claim, they will send you claims paperwork in the mail.
+6. Complete necessary forms.
+After you notify your insurer of the situation, they will send you the paperwork in the mail.
 Complete the forms, make copies, and return them to your insurance company.

 7. Arrange for an adjuster to inspect your home.
-Your insurance company will want to send a claims adjuster to inspect the damage to your home.
-You can also hire an independent appraiser to verify your insurer’s evaluation of the damage.
+Your insurance company will want to send an adjuster to inspect the damage to your home.
+You can also hire an independent appraiser to verify your insurer's evaluation of the damage.